Upper School Curriculum

 Art I: Exploration of Media

-Exploration of Media invites students to discover their creativity with a variety of artistic techniques and art mediums.
+Art I invites students to discover their creativity with a variety of artistic techniques and art mediums.
 Imagination, creativity and innovation are the foundation of art.
-Two- and three-dimensional projects assist in developing a comprehensive understanding of the elements and principles of art and design.
+Two-dimensional and three-dimensional projects develop a comprehensive understanding of the elements and principles of art and design.
 Art history is regularly integrated into projects.
-Routine sketchbook assignments are also given as a way to improve basic drawing skills.
+Routine sketchbook assignments are also given as a way to improve basic drawing and design skills, as well as visual note taking.
 Through this course, students learn to make independent choices and also learn how to think critically and develop a lifelong appreciation for the arts.
-Participation in the NSA student art and photography show and regional art shows are required.
+Participation in the NSA student art and photography show, Portfolio, and regional art shows is required.

 Art II: Expansion of Media and Design Techniques

-Students expand and build upon their Art I knowledge.
+Students expand and build upon their prior Art I knowledge.
 Critiquing skills are developed and utilized.
-Drawing skills, design, watercolor, acrylic painting, portraiture and clay are studied.
-Art history and current events in Art are discussed in every area of exploration.
-Participation in the NSA student art and photography show, Portfolio, and participation in regional art shows are required.
+Drawing skills, design, watercolor, acrylic painting, portraiture and clay are studied and used to create projects.
+Art history and current events in art are discussed in every area of exploration.
+Routine sketchbook assignments will continue to be given.
+Participation in the NSA student art and photography show, Portfolio, and participation in regional art shows is required.

 Advanced Art: Introduction to Studio Art

-Based on art history, aesthetics and production, new activities are explored annually.
-Periods of inquiry will include drawing, painting, pastels, printmaking, collage construction and three-dimensional design.
-In addition, students are encouraged to pursue personal interests.
-Students are introduced to contemporary artists along with past masters.
+Based on art history, aesthetics and production, new projects and studies are explored annually.
+Periods of inquiry will include drawing, painting, pastels, printmaking, collage construction, fiber arts and three-dimensional design.
+In addition, students are encouraged to pursue personal interests and learn to engage in group collaboration.
+Through art history, students are introduced to contemporary artists along with past masters.
+Constant usage of a sketchbook is expected for brainstorming and design creation.
 Student critiques are consistently utilized.
-Participation in the NSA student art and photography show and regional art shows are required.
+Participation in the NSA student art and photography show, Portfolio, and regional art shows is required.

 Advanced Art II: Studio Art Exploration

-This course allows students who are not ready for the independence of AP Studio Art a continuing in-depth exploration of art history, aesthetics and production.
-New activities are explored annually in a studio setting, allowing students to advance and refine their skills in drawing, pastels, printmaking, collage construction and three-dimensional design.
-Student critiques continue on a regular basis.
-Participation in the NSA student art and photography show and regional art shows are required.
+This course is for students who are not ready for or interested in the independence of AP Art and Design.
+Advanced Art II provides a continuing in-depth exploration of art history, aesthetics and project production.
+New projects are explored annually in a studio setting, allowing students to advance and refine their skills in drawing, pastels, printmaking, collage construction, fiber arts and three-dimensional design.
+Continued usage of a sketchbook is expected for brainstorming and design creation.
+Student critiques continue regularly.
+Participation in the NSA student art and photography show, Portfolio, and regional art shows is required.

 Prerequisite: Advanced Art, with teacher recommendation